ARCH models

 ARCH(1)

-Let y_t denote the time series of interest, \sigma_t the volatility and \varepsilon_t \sim \text{iid WN}(0,1).
-Then an ARCH(1) model can be written as \begin{equation*} \begin{split} y_t &= \sigma_t \varepsilon_t,\\ \sigma_t^2 &= \omega + \alpha_1 y_{t-1}^2, \quad \omega>0,\, \alpha_1\ge0, \end{split} \end{equation*} where t is denotes the time index.
+Let yty_t denote the time series of interest, σt\sigma_t the volatility and εtiid WN(0,1)\varepsilon_t \sim \text{iid WN}(0,1).
+Then an ARCH(1) model can be written as yt=σtεt,σt2=ω+α1yt12,ω>0,α10,\begin{equation*} \begin{split} y_t &= \sigma_t \varepsilon_t,\\ \sigma_t^2 &= \omega + \alpha_1 y_{t-1}^2, \quad \omega>0,\, \alpha_1\ge0, \end{split} \end{equation*} where tt is denotes the time index.
 As you can see, the conditional squared volatility depends on the previous squared observations.
 This means if we get a large return, either positive or negative, the conditional variance will be large in the next time step.
 With a high conditional variance the we would expect to see a large return, in either direction, also for the next time step, leading to a volatility cluster.
 With only one lagged variable in the model, this can “die out” quite quickly, but we will use this simple model to do some more detailed calculations before extending the model.

 Moments and stationarity

-Note that we assume here that y_t has zero expectation, because \mu=\mathbb E\, y_t = \mathbb E( \underbrace{\sigma_t\, \varepsilon_t}_\text{independent}) = \mathbb E\,\sigma_t \underbrace{\mathbb E\,\varepsilon_t}_{=0} = 0 We thus have that the variance of y_t is
+Note that we assume here that yty_t has zero expectation, because μ=Eyt=E(σtεtindependent)=EσtEεt=0=0\mu=\mathbb E\, y_t = \mathbb E( \underbrace{\sigma_t\, \varepsilon_t}_\text{independent}) = \mathbb E\,\sigma_t \underbrace{\mathbb E\,\varepsilon_t}_{=0} = 0 We thus have that the variance of yty_t is

-\mathrm{Var}(y_t) = \underbrace{\mathbb E(y_t-\mu)^2}_{\mu=0} = \mathbb E\,y_t^2 = \mathbb E(\sigma_t^2\varepsilon_t^2) = \mathbb E\,\sigma_t^2 \underbrace{\mathbb E\,\varepsilon_t^2}_{=1}=\mathbb E\,\sigma_t^2
+Var(yt)=E(ytμ)2μ=0=Eyt2=E(σt2εt2)=Eσt2Eεt2=1=Eσt2\mathrm{Var}(y_t) = \underbrace{\mathbb E(y_t-\mu)^2}_{\mu=0} = \mathbb E\,y_t^2 = \mathbb E(\sigma_t^2\varepsilon_t^2) = \mathbb E\,\sigma_t^2 \underbrace{\mathbb E\,\varepsilon_t^2}_{=1}=\mathbb E\,\sigma_t^2

-Let’s assume that y_t is stationary, implying that \mathrm{Var}(y_t) = \mathbb E\,\sigma_t^2 = \sigma^2.
-We then have that \mathbb E\,\sigma_t^2 = \omega+\alpha_1\mathbb E\,y_{t-1}^2 = \omega +\alpha_1 \mathbb E\,\sigma_{t-1}^2.
-Since \mathbb E\,\sigma_t^2 = \mathbb E\,\sigma_{t-1}^2 = \sigma^2, we get that \sigma^2 = \omega+\alpha_1\sigma^2 \quad\Leftrightarrow\quad \sigma^2 = \frac{\omega}{1-\alpha_1}.
-That is, if y_t is stationary the (unconditional) variance is \omega/(1-\alpha_1), requiring \alpha_1\in[0,1).
-This is in fact a necessary and sufficient condition for y_t being stationary.
+Let’s assume that yty_t is stationary, implying that Var(yt)=Eσt2=σ2\mathrm{Var}(y_t) = \mathbb E\,\sigma_t^2 = \sigma^2.
+We then have that Eσt2=ω+α1Eyt12=ω+α1Eσt12.\mathbb E\,\sigma_t^2 = \omega+\alpha_1\mathbb E\,y_{t-1}^2 = \omega +\alpha_1 \mathbb E\,\sigma_{t-1}^2.
+Since Eσt2=Eσt12=σ2\mathbb E\,\sigma_t^2 = \mathbb E\,\sigma_{t-1}^2 = \sigma^2, we get that σ2=ω+α1σ2σ2=ω1α1.\sigma^2 = \omega+\alpha_1\sigma^2 \quad\Leftrightarrow\quad \sigma^2 = \frac{\omega}{1-\alpha_1}.
+That is, if yty_t is stationary the (unconditional) variance is ω/(1α1)\omega/(1-\alpha_1), requiring α1[0,1)\alpha_1\in[0,1).
+This is in fact a necessary and sufficient condition for yty_t being stationary.

 ARCH vs AR

 There is a strong link between ARCH models for volatility an AR models for the level.
 In fact, we can write a ARCH(1) model as an AR(1) model.
-By adding and subtracting \sigma_t^2, we get y_t^2 = \sigma_t^2\, \varepsilon_t^2 = \sigma_t^2 + \underbrace{\sigma_t^2(\varepsilon_t^2-1)}_{v_t}=\sigma_t^2 + v_t.
-It is easy to show that \mathbb E\,v_t =0 and under certain conditions (\mathbb E\,y_t^4<\infty) v_t will be a white noise process.
-We can then write y_t^2 = \sigma_t^2+v_t = \omega+\alpha_1 y_{t-1}^2 +v_t\quad \text{or} \quad (1-\alpha_1\,B)y_t^2 = \omega+v_t.
+By adding and subtracting σt2\sigma_t^2, we get yt2=σt2εt2=σt2+σt2(εt21)vt=σt2+vt.y_t^2 = \sigma_t^2\, \varepsilon_t^2 = \sigma_t^2 + \underbrace{\sigma_t^2(\varepsilon_t^2-1)}_{v_t}=\sigma_t^2 + v_t.
+It is easy to show that Evt=0\mathbb E\,v_t =0 and under certain conditions (Eyt4<\mathbb E\,y_t^4<\infty) vtv_t will be a white noise process.
+We can then write yt2=σt2+vt=ω+α1yt12+vtor(1α1B)yt2=ω+vt.y_t^2 = \sigma_t^2+v_t = \omega+\alpha_1 y_{t-1}^2 +v_t\quad \text{or} \quad (1-\alpha_1\,B)y_t^2 = \omega+v_t.
 Thus, we have written the squared ARCH(1) as an AR(1) time series with intercept.

-The \varepsilon_t is often referred to as the innovations of the ARCH process, similar to innovation residuals in the fable environment.
-We can write a ARCH(1) only in terms of the parameters and the infinite past innovations. \sigma_t^2 = \omega + \alpha_1 y_{t-1}^2= \omega+\alpha_1\sigma_{t-1}^2\varepsilon_{t-1}^2=\omega+\alpha_1(\omega+\alpha_1 \sigma_{t-2}^2\varepsilon_{t-2}^2)\varepsilon_{t-1}^2.
-If we continue this iteration backwards, we end up with \sigma_t^2=\cdots = \omega+\omega\sum_{j=1}^\infty\alpha_1^j\varepsilon_{t-j}^2.
-This representation is actually the MA(\infty) representation corresponding to the AR(1).
+The εt\varepsilon_t is often referred to as the innovations of the ARCH process, similar to innovation residuals in the fable environment.
+We can write a ARCH(1) only in terms of the parameters and the infinite past innovations. σt2=ω+α1yt12=ω+α1σt12εt12=ω+α1(ω+α1σt22εt22)εt12.\sigma_t^2 = \omega + \alpha_1 y_{t-1}^2= \omega+\alpha_1\sigma_{t-1}^2\varepsilon_{t-1}^2=\omega+\alpha_1(\omega+\alpha_1 \sigma_{t-2}^2\varepsilon_{t-2}^2)\varepsilon_{t-1}^2.
+If we continue this iteration backwards, we end up with σt2==ω+ωj=1α1jεtj2.\sigma_t^2=\cdots = \omega+\omega\sum_{j=1}^\infty\alpha_1^j\varepsilon_{t-j}^2.
+This representation is actually the MA()(\infty) representation corresponding to the AR(1).
 One can take expectations on both sides of this equation and derive the formula for the variance of a stationary ARCH(1) process.

 ARCH(r)

 Similar to the relationship between an AR(1) and an AR(p), we can set up a ARCH(r).
-We use r to denote the order of the ARCH model to distinguish it from the p and q of ARIMA, but in the literature it is quite common to use p to denote the order of an ARCH model.
+We use rr to denote the order of the ARCH model to distinguish it from the p and q of ARIMA, but in the literature it is quite common to use p to denote the order of an ARCH model.

-An ARCH(r) model can be set up as y_t = \sigma_t\,\varepsilon_t,\quad \sigma_t^2 = \omega + \alpha_1\,y_{t-1}^2+\alpha_2\,y_{t-2}^2+\cdots \alpha_r\,y_{t-r}^2=\omega + \sum_{j=1}^r\alpha_jy_{t-j}^2, where \omega>0,\,\alpha_j\ge0, j=1,\ldots, r.
+An ARCH(r) model can be set up as yt=σtεt,σt2=ω+α1yt12+α2yt22+αrytr2=ω+j=1rαjytj2,y_t = \sigma_t\,\varepsilon_t,\quad \sigma_t^2 = \omega + \alpha_1\,y_{t-1}^2+\alpha_2\,y_{t-2}^2+\cdots \alpha_r\,y_{t-r}^2=\omega + \sum_{j=1}^r\alpha_jy_{t-j}^2, where ω>0,αj0,j=1,,r.\omega>0,\,\alpha_j\ge0, j=1,\ldots, r.

 Including more lags, will make the ARCH model’s volatility more persistent, because a large return will stay in the model for some time.
-We could do similar calculations as above to show that the expectation of y_t is zero and if y_t is stationary the variance is given by \sigma^2= \frac{\omega}{1-\sum_{j=1}^r\alpha_j},\quad \sum_{j=1}^r\alpha_j<1 You can also find an AR(r) representation of y_t^2 using the same approach and assumptions as above.
+We could do similar calculations as above to show that the expectation of yty_t is zero and if yty_t is stationary the variance is given by σ2=ω1j=1rαj,j=1rαj<1\sigma^2= \frac{\omega}{1-\sum_{j=1}^r\alpha_j},\quad \sum_{j=1}^r\alpha_j<1 You can also find an AR(r) representation of yt2y_t^2 using the same approach and assumptions as above.

 Simulation